godxkey/GibsS.github.io/README.md

-# GibsS.github.io
+# Portfolio

-My projects: The commercial titles, personal projects and libraries I worked on
+My projects: The commercial titles, personal projects and libraries I worked on.

 # Commercial Titles